alexhunsley/swift-testing-wildcards/README.md

     // ...
 ```

 then your generated variants will contain duplicates, which isn't ideal.
+If I add `Hashable` conformance to a few places this can be fixed.

 <!-- * `OptionSet` -->